 There may be additional restrictions or fees.

 Finally, there may be other fees or limitations you do not know about.
 You might be hit with a fee if you try to withdraw more than a certain number of times within a single calendar month, or you might be charged a fee if you attempt to withdraw less than a certain minimum sum (which could be much higher than you think).

 Again, reading the terms and conditions is a good way to spare yourself from these unwelcome surprises.
 If you find the terms confusing or self-contradictory (which may happen more often than you would expect), talk to customer service directly to get to the bottom of things.

 Withdrawals Can Be Complicated, But Familiarizing Yourself With Your Sportsbook’s Policies Can Keep Them Fast, Simple, and Affordable

-Lots of bettors online are eager to get started wagering on sports, and are fast to make their initial deposits, claim their bonuses, and begin betting.
+Lots of bettors online are eager to get started wagering on sports.
+They’re fast to make their initial deposits, claim their bonuses, and begin betting.
 Then they are confused and upset later when they encounter hassles with their withdrawals.

 While their vexation is understandable, in a lot of cases it was probably avoidable.
-Had they read the terms and conditions and banking pages carefully, they would have understood all the possible fees and delays which might crop up, and they could have taken steps to prevent them.
+Had they read the terms and conditions and banking pages carefully, they would have understood all the possible fees and delays.
+They could have taken steps to prevent them.

-On one last note, withdrawal terms and processing speeds are something we look at very carefully when we are reviewing sportsbooks.
+On one last note.
+Withdrawal terms and processing speeds are something we look at very carefully when we are reviewing sportsbooks.
 The sites we promote on the whole are those which have satisfied our strict requirements.
-That means that their fees are reasonably low, their processing times are fast, and their bonus terms are friendly, transparent and fair.
+That means that their fees are reasonably low.
+Their processing times are fast.
+Their bonus terms are friendly, transparent and fair.

 If you haven’t yet, go ahead and check out our reviews.
 If you haven’t found a betting site yet which makes it easy to withdraw, I think you will find our selection of recommended sportsbooks refreshing.